 Real foodies will find it almost impossible to settle on a favorite.

 Disclaimer – Some of the links in this article are affiliate links.
 If you find our website useful then please consider booking through our website at no additional cost to you.
 We will earn a small percentage of commission.

 But mixed in with the traditional and well-known favorites, this part of the world also has its fair share of the wonderful and weird breakfast when it comes to pleasing the palette.
 Globetrotting duo Agness and Cez from eTramping have much experience living in and traveling Asia, and since breakfast is the most important meal of the day, let them show you some of the strangest bites you can try the first thing in the morning.
 For the words “food” and “strange,” just read “different!”

 Like many famous cuisines from around the world.
 The breakfast dishes are rarely the first thing you think of, and China is no exception.

 That’s because they’re not exactly famous for it!
 Would you ever consider eating dumplings first thing in the morning?!
 Baozi is a steamed bun filled with meat (usual pork) and vegetables that you’ll see the Chinese devouring early doors.

 And how about the very unappealingly named “bean juice” to wash it down?
 Similar to soy milk, it’s made from mungo beans and served hot.
 Mmmm…delicious…?!

 Why you should try it – It’ll certainly keep your hunger at bay and comes with a variety of fillings.
 Bean juice is very healthy too.

-The Thai’s are world-famous for their lunch and dinner dishes, with the likes of Thai green or red curries and Pad Thai being among the most popular and beloved eats in this country.
+The Thai’s are world-famous for their lunch and dinner dishes, with the likes of Thai green or red curries and Pad Thai is among the most popular and beloved eats in this country.

 But why is it in the weirdest breakfasts?
 Well, you might be surprised (and overjoyed – depending on how much you love Thai food) to learn that breakfast doesn’t differ a great deal from the rest of the day.